Multi-Structural Games and Number of Quantifiers: Lower Bounds on

 Next let us tackle the case where $r$ is even.
 We begin as usual with the base case of boards of sizes $2g(r-1)$ and $2g(r-1) - 1$.
 See Figure \ref{fig:lower_bound_even_case}.

 As Spoiler, we must keep our inductive commitment to play first on $L$ and so play the middle element, as indicated in the figure.
 Now any move by Duplicator on $B$ leaves a long side of size at least $g(r-1)$ versus the same side (left or right of the 1st move) on $L$, of size $g(r-1)-1$.
 Thus we adapt the argument from the odd $r$ case to this case, but where we play on the long side now rather than on the short side.
 The strong induction hypothesis we need this time is that smaller odd $r$ cases can be won by playing the 1st round from $B$ -- but we know this to be the case for $r=5$, the very first case covered by this theorem, and all subsequent cases of odd $r$ by how we argued the odd $r$ case.
+The case of boards of sizes greater than $2g(r-1)$ and less than $2g(r-1) - 1$ is handled analogously, and the same remarks about multiple boards versus multiple boards to start that we made for the odd $r$ case apply here as well.
 The theorem therefore follows. \end{proof}

 For $r > 4$, the sentences associated with the strategies described in the proof of the above theorem say, respectively, for $r$ even, that for every $x$ there is a linear order of size at least $g(r-1)$ either to the left or right of $x$, and for $r$ odd, that there is an element $x$ with a linear order of size at least $g(r-1)$ both to the left and right of $x$.